yogesh-studypad/cocos-docs/manual/framework/native/v3/websocket/en.md

 #### onError

-If an error was occured while sending a message to server, client will receive **onError** message.
+If an error was occurred while sending a message to server, client will receive **onError** message.

 ```
 void WebSocketTestLayer::onError(network::WebSocket* ws, const network::WebSocket::ErrorCode& error)